mnycz/util_df/README.md

 To load the library into ROOT, you will need to load the `include` and `lib` files into ROOT.
 This is done by writing a `.rootlogon.C` file that loads the library to your ROOT session.
-See the associated `~/examples/rootlogon.C` file as an example.
-Write your own file in your home directory, and adjust the `libPATH` and `libNAME` strings as necessary.
+See the `~/examples/rootlogon.C` file as an example.
+Write your own file in your home directory, and adjust the `utilPath` string as necessary.

 ## Testing the Library